argentlabs/x-multicall/README.md

 # @argent/x-multicall

-This package provides batch request functionality for Starknet RPC and Sequencer providers.
-It exports two classes RpcBatchProvider and SequencerBatchProvider for RPC and Sequencer providers respectively.
-It also exports a default function getBatchProvider which returns an instance of either RpcBatchProvider or SequencerBatchProvider based on the provider type passed to it.
+This package provides batch request functionality for Starknet RPC providers.
+It exports two classes RpcBatchProvider for RPC provider.
+It also exports a default function getBatchProvider which returns an instance of either RpcBatchProvider based on the provider type passed to it.

 ## Installation